Kotlin/kotlinx.serialization/README.md

 apply plugin: 'kotlinx-serialization'
 ```

-#### Dependency on the runtime library
+#### Dependency on the JSON library

-After setting up the plugin one way or another, you have to add a dependency on the serialization runtime library.
+After setting up the plugin one way or another, you have to add a dependency on the serialization library.
 Note that while the plugin has version the same as the compiler one, runtime library has different coordinates, repository and versioning.

 Kotlin DSL: